Linaro/lava/doc/v2/first-installation.rst

 See :ref:`debian_installation` for instructions.

-We currently recommend installing LAVA on `Debian`_ unstable, stretch or jessie.
+We currently recommend installing LAVA on `Debian`_ jessie, stretch or unstable.
 Installations using jessie (the current Debian stable release) should use updates available in ``jessie-backports``.

 Contributions to support other distributions are welcome.